elixir-europe/human-data-maturity-model/index.markdown

             <td>Org</td>
             <td>
                 <ol>
-                    <li>No awareness or plans to implement the outputs of the EHDS.</li>
+                    <li>Outputs of the EHDS are being analysed for benefit to the Node.</li>
                     <li>Plans drafted to implement or interoperate with the appropriate outputs of the EHDS.</li>
                     <li>Appropriate EHDS outputs implemented or interoperability established.</li>
                     <li>Node is driving or contributing to the advancement of EHDS outputs.</li>